 The Treasurer shall be a non-voting member of the Council.

-The Treasurer shall consult with the President or the Secretary prior to making payments or issuing checks over the amount of $1,000 unless those payments are stipends approved by the Council, or result from contracts entered into by the Convention Manager for the provision of services in support of the Annual Meeting.
+The Treasurer shall consult with the President or the Executive Officer prior to making payments or issuing checks over the amount of $1,000 unless those payments are stipends approved by the Council, or result from contracts entered into by the Convention Manager for the provision of services in support of the Annual Meeting.
 Records of those consultations and payments shall be maintained by the Treasurer and provided annually to the Council.

 Section 10.
 Delegation of Authority.
 In the case of the absence or incapacity of any Officer, or for any other reason that the Council may deem sufficient, the Council may delegate any or all of the duties or powers of such Officer to any other Officer or to any Council Member.